 This guide provides a general overview and summary of the death benefits available for fatal claims in the state of Pennsylvania.
 If a family member has died while on the job, you may be... more

 Written by attorney Rixon Rafter, over 3 years ago.

 In cases where the servicemember served 20 years of creditable service, the marriage lasted 20 years, but the period of the marriage overlapped the period of service by only 15 years the... more

-Written by attorney Edward Joel Lake, about 1 year ago.
+Written by attorney Edward Joel Lake, over 1 year ago.

 It’s devastating for a family to suddenly lose a loved one.
 Learning a sudden death is attributable to another’s negligence can make it especially painful.
 There could be compensation... more

 Written by attorney Brenton D. Adams, over 2 years ago.